How to Curb FOMO in Casino Gambling

 FOMO can strike many different kinds of people, such as:

-1. People who evaluate themselves in relation to others.
+• People who evaluate themselves in relation to others.

-2. Those who feel a strong need to belong in a community.
+• Those who feel a strong need to belong in a community.

-3. People needing approval from others and also wanting to feel popular.
+• People needing approval from others and also wanting to feel popular.

-4. Those who pay a lot of attention to the state of mind of others, particularly when it comes to positive social interactions.
+• Those who pay a lot of attention to the state of mind of others, particularly when it comes to positive social interactions.

-5. Extroverts who are stimulated by group energy.
+• Extroverts who are stimulated by group energy.

-6. People who are not comfortable determining their own path.
+• People who are not comfortable determining their own path.

-• Texting or surfing the web while driving – this warning sign might be surprising, but cyberpsychology researcher Jon Elhai says: “FOMO is a powerful motivator of behavior, including smartphone checking behavior.
+This warning sign might be surprising, but cyberpsychology researcher Jon Elhai says: “FOMO is a powerful motivator of behavior, including smartphone checking behavior.
 The finding of smartphone checking despite driving shows participants were engaging in very risky and harmful behavior.”

-• Your answer to every question is “yes” – this could apply to holding when you should be folding in poker or answering in the affirmative to every social invitation you receive.
+This could apply to holding when you should be folding in poker or answering in the affirmative to every social invitation you receive.

-• Feeling oddly unhappy when gambling – if you’re hitting live dealer casino games but finding yourself miserable and/or anxious, FOMO is more likely to strike.
+If you’re hitting live dealer casino games but finding yourself miserable and/or anxious, FOMO is more likely to strike.
 If you’re not in the right frame of mind to make rational decisions, walk away.
 Online casinos use various forms of technology, such as encryption software, to protect you, but you also need to protect yourself and assess your state of mind when gambling.

 Now that you understand what FOMO is about, how can you stop yourself from experiencing this potentially problematic feeling when playing casino games, whether online or at a land-based casino?

-Try to understand your FOMO trigger.
+If you want to prioritize responsible gambling but often find yourself falling into the FOMO trap, start by trying to understand your FOMO trigger.
 Could it be that when you’re losing at casino table games, a sense of FOMO kicks in?
 Try and understand your emotional state when a feeling of FOMO takes hold of you.
 It might also be about watching other people winning that sets your FOMO off.

 Once you’ve identified your trigger, try to distract yourself when that trigger occurs.
 For example, if you’re triggered by watching TikTok videos of people winning online slots, then rather avoid these videos.
 You can even write a note to stick on your computer screen to remind yourself not to worry about what others are doing.
 And remember, you can choose how you want to allocate your attention.

-With our great list of casino games, BetMGM has something for everyone.
+With a huge list of casino games, BetMGM has something for everyone.
 You can enjoy playing casino games for real money while ensuring that you keep an eye out for any unnecessary FOMO.
 Try your hand at online casino games, casino table games and live dealer casino games, or teach yourself how to play roulette at a casino.
 Play safely and responsibly when you register today with BetMGM.

 Actress Vanessa Hudgens flipping casino chips next to the text "The King of Casinos"